madhavd1/vscode-javadoc-tools/README.md

   > * **javadoc-tools.generateJavadoc.runMode** - Set value to run in corresponding mode.
 Default value is \"-public\".
 Possible values are ["-package","-private","-protected","-public"]
   > * **javadoc-tools.generateJavadoc.isUsingPwsh** - Set this property to true if you are using Powershell as your default Terminal

-* **Javadoc Tools: Generate Comments for Select methods** - This command allows user to choose the methods for which javadoc comments need to be created
+* **Javadoc Tools: Generate Comments for Select methods** - This command allows user to choose the methods for which javadoc comments need to be created.
+Can also be triggered from the right-click context menu within a file.
 * **Javadoc Tools: Generate Javadoc Comments for Open File** - Only generates Javadoc Comments for the open File in focus
 * **Javadoc Tools: Generate Javadoc Comments for Workspace** - Generates Javadoc for all classes within the workspace.
     The files will be opened in the editor and the javadoc comments will be added.
 This command will not autosave the modified Files.